-Peter Hill Beard is an American photographer and writer, who lives in New York and Kenya.
-In his captures of African wildlife, he explores the subjects of death and destruction.
-For decades, he has been making powerful images of animals that were often followed by his own journal writing.
-Since 1970 he has been keeping a diary where he writes his daily contemplations and uses every media available such as collage, paper clippings, herbarium leaves and flowers, photos of friends and lovers, and many tiny found objects.
+Peter Hill Beard was an American photographer and writer, who lived in New York and Kenya.
+In his captures of African wildlife, he explored the subjects of death and destruction.
+For decades, he made powerful images of animals that were often followed by his own journal writing.
+Since 1970 he kept a diary where he wrote his daily contemplations and used every media available such as collage, paper clippings, herbarium leaves and flowers, photos of friends and lovers, and many tiny found objects.
 These scrapbooks remained a distinctive form of expression for Beard, and he gained international fame with his unusual personal journaling.
 The most extreme method he used was writing and painting in animal blood, and the blood of his own.

 After he witnessed the demise of wildlife in Africa, he decided to fight for saving the planet from violence and animals from extinction.
 He published multiple books on elephants and black rhinos.
 Deeply disturbed by the gory scenes he witnessed he started keeping a journal, in the same manner as he did when he was a child and memorized all the experiences from his African adventures, both good and bad.
 The journal consisted of photographic collages and his own writing, where he poured his feelings.
 Peter Beard mostly wondered about the nature of the relationship between men and animals and about the circle of life.
 He switched homes quite often and in his time in New York he befriended some of the most notable artists of the 60's and 70's, like Warhol, Richard Linder (who was his mentor at Yale University), writer Truman Capote and many other prominent artists and writers from the New York creative circle.
 He collaborated with few of them and joined them in New York nightlife adventures.
 His portfolio was enriched during the late 70's and the 80's with portraits of supermodels, rock stars, celebrities, scientists, and politicians.
 He was loved and appreciated in jet-set life in New York City and adored by the press and paparazzi.
 As an artist he did not like to label himself, he wanted to stay free of categorization so he could explore his interest without being suspended by any definitions.
 He was a socialite, but an anthropologist also.
 After his first exhibition in 1975 at the Blum Helman gallery in New York, many international exhibitions followed.
 He exhibited his journals, collages, photographs, African jewelry, and artifacts.
 Beard never hesitated to use extreme methods to depict extreme experiences.
 His character was wild and his spirit remained untamed.